quinnmoon11/QUINN-Rclass-project2/Data/Raw_data/README.md

 This folder contains the raw data for this project.
 We begin with the data provided with the Palmerpenguins R package, which you can install in R using `install.packages("palmerpenguins")`

-Generally, any dataset should contain some meta-data explaining what each variable in the dataset is, or a **Data Dictionary**.

 This dataset contains 17 columns, 16 data columns and one comment field, as explained in `datadictionary.csv` or the table below.